Skip to Main Content

 These changes have brought about a lot of different ways that you can find, reach out to, and connect with donors, as well as measure the return on investment.

 Tracking the activity of the donor is essential to maintaining a more personal relationship rather than the typical traditional fundraising campaign ask.
-Remember to segment your donors to be sure that you are communicating with them in ways that make sense to where they are at in the process.
+Remember to segment your donors to be sure that you are communicating with them in ways that make sense to where they are in the process.

 You can track all your interactions and donor moves in your nonprofit’s CRM.
 If you don’t have a nonprofit CRM, you can also use a spreadsheet to track interactions.